-High levels of uric acid, which put you at risk for developing gout, can be caused by:
+High uric acid levels, which put you at risk for developing gout, can be caused by:

 - Eating a lot of red and organ meats, and seafood, which are high in purines — your body produces uric acid to break down these substances